alexfornuto/docs/docs/networking/vpn/secure-clustering-with-tinc-on-ubuntu-16-04.md

 tinc is a meshed VPN that can be used to encrypt traffic between a cluster of Linodes.
 For example, if you're running a MySQL database, and need more performance, you can setup a cluster of nodes and secure data as it passes through the network.

+{: .note}
+>
+>This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you’re not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ## Installing tinc

 1. Make sure your systems are up to date.